mirai-mamori/Sakurairo/README_en.md

 - Blogs based on iro：https://docs.fuukei.org/demo/

+- Use the [Seamless Update Plugin](https://github.com/mirai-mamori/wp-seamless-update/releases/latest) to get the latest updates as soon as possible.

 - Communication channels：[QQ Group:784229925](https://jq.qq.com/?_wv=1027&k=U5UJjRik)  ＆  [Telegram Group:fksakurairo](https://t.me/fksakurairo)

 - If you have any question using this theme, please **visit**  [Support Documentation](https://docs.fuukei.org)